ordina-jworks/ordina-jworks.github.io/_posts/2020-03-02-frontend-developer-love-2020.md

 # Practical a11y for web apps, by Bob Bijvoet
 Even before you start writing a11y specific HTML such as aria-labels, we can take certain tips into consideration to make our web apps more accessible.
+As a start, our pages should be perceivable:

+* Logical ordering of elements
+*
 // TODO

 > [Bob's talk](https://www.youtube.com/watch?v=btxOl52LTns){:target="_blank" rel="noopener noreferrer"}